-Allowance for Credit Losses - Loans
+Allowance for Credit Losses-Loans

 The allowance for credit losses is a valuation account that is deducted from the loans' principal amount outstanding to present the net amount expected to be collected on the loans.
 Loans are charged off against the allowance when management believes the uncollectibility of a loan balance is confirmed.
 Expected recoveries do not exceed the aggregate of amounts previously charged-off and expected to be charged-off.
-Accrued interest receivable on loans totaled \$6,952,933 at December 31, 2023 and was excluded from the estimate of credit losses.
+Accrued interest receivable on loans totaled \$8,639,517 and \$6,952,933 at December 31, 2024 and 2023 respectively, and was excluded from the estimate of credit losses.